Pride and Prejudice (1940) Review

 In short, I don’t think this works well as an adaptation of Pride and Prejudice.
 If judging the characters by their actions and living situations, no one is in the dire straits they should be.
 However, as a romantic comedy (which is really what this is – it doesn’t possess the same poignancy or serious politics of the era) this is cute.
 Lest my complaints suggest I didn’t like anything about this, that is far from true.
 It simply comes down to this: taking this seriously is impossible when we’re spoiled with two masterful adaptations.
 On its own merit, however, I do think it’s a sweet movie.
 Because it hails from the classic Hollywood genre, there are some dazzling details and I love the unique markers that make this version its own personality – namely Lizzie’s archery exhibition and the sassy ending involving Lady Catherine and Darcy’s ploy.
 For those reasons alone, this is a classic of its own kind.

 Have you seen this version?
 What do you think of it?
 Do you have a favorite adaptation of Pride and Prejudice?
 Sound off below.

 “I think this is the beginning of a beautiful

 (*A four because nothing can compare to the 2005 or 1995 adaptations with the romance)

 “In vain have I struggled.
 It will not do.
 My

 feelings will not be repressed.
 You must allow me

 to tell you how ardently I admire and love you.”

-You can rent Pride and Prejudice on Amazon Instant Video or just get the DVD:If you enjoyed this article, please help us spread the word!
-Share with your friends or save to Pinterest to read later.
+You can rent Pride and Prejudice on Amazon Instant Video or just get the DVD:Pin this article to read later!
+And make sure to follow us on Pinterest.